 About

-Dr Wendy Lennon FEA is a doctoral researcher at the Shakespeare Institute, University of Birmingham, working across history, literature and race.
-Wendy was delighted to be selected as a mentee for the 2022/23 Madeleine Milburn Mentorship Programme and joins the Literary, TV and Film agency, represented by Emma Bal.
-Wendy Lennon’s first academic book, Shakespeare, Race & Pedagogy: Early Modern Colonialism to the Windrush is to be published by Cambridge University Press in 2024 and she has a chapter titled ‘Skin/Pedagogy’ forthcoming in an Arden Bloomsbury collection.
-Publications include an article in the journal Shakespeare edited by Dr Eoin Price and Professor Farah Karim Cooper (March 2021); an article in the British Shakespeare Association’s magazine Teaching Shakespeare 21; a forthcoming chapter in an Arden Bloomsbury collection edited by Professor Ruben Espinosa (2024).
-Wendy’s book Shakespeare, Race & Pedagogy: Early Modern Colonialism to the Windrush is to be published by Cambridge University Press in 2024.
-Lennon is a guest editor for The British Shakespeare Association’s Teaching Shakespeare Spring 2024 edition.
+Dr Wendy Lennon FEA MCCT is an English Lecturer and earned her PhD from the Shakespeare Institute, University of Birmingham in 2024.
+Lennon’s academic research spans history, literature, race and pedagogy.
+Wendy has been appointed a Fellow of The Arden Shakespeare Fourth Series (2024–2026) for the publisher, Bloomsbury.
+In 2024, Wendy was elected as an Associate Fellow of the Royal Historical Society for her contribution to History.
+Lennon was delighted to be selected as a mentee for the 2022/23 Madeleine Milburn Mentorship Programme and joins the Literary, TV and Film agency, represented by Emma Bal.
+Wendy Lennon’s first academic book, Shakespeare, Race & Pedagogy: Early Modern Colonialism to the Windrush is to be published by Cambridge University Press and she has a chapter titled ‘Skin/Pedagogy’ in the Shakespeare/Skin Arden Bloomsbury collection edited by Ruben Espinosa.
+Publications include an article in the journal Shakespeare edited by Dr Eoin Price and Professor Farah Karim Cooper (March 2021); an article in the British Shakespeare Association’s magazine Teaching Shakespeare 21.
+Lennon is a guest editor for The British Shakespeare Association’s ‘Teaching Shakespeare’ Summer 2024 edition.
+Wendy was nominated Fellow of the English Association (FEA) and is a member of the Royal Chartered College of Teaching (MCCT).

 Wendy is a member of boards and committees including the British Shakespeare Association’s Education Committee, the Everything to Everybody Education steering committee and the Globe & King’s College, London’s Early Modern Scholars of Colour steering committee.
 Wendy is on the Editorial Board for The English Association’s journal, English.